eddyerburgh/notes/docs/databases/storage.md

 A file normally includes a file header and a sequence of records, which are then mapped to disk blocks.
 A block can contain several records depending on the DB schema and physical organization {% cite database-system-concepts6 -l 451 %}.

-A **data dictionary** stores table metadata (e.g., table name, row count).
+A **data dictionary** stores table metadata (e.g. table name, row count).
 Often, data dictionaries are implemented as tables themselves {% cite database-system-concepts6 -l 463 %}.

 _Note: For simplicity, these notes assume that a record is no larger than a block and that each record is entirely contained within one block, but it's possible to support larger records._